nightconcept/boba-site/project/boba-learn.md

 ### Type Inference: Letting Boba Do the Work

 In the examples, you may have noticed that sometimes we declare a type (`let score: int = 100`) and sometimes we don't (`let current_level = 10`).
 When you assign a value as you declare a variable, Boba can usually figure out, or infer, the type for you. `10` is clearly an `int`, `"Ada"` is a `string`, and `true` is a `boolean`.
-This is a convenience feature to keep your code concise.
-You should add an explicit type annotation when it helps improve clarity.
+While this makes code more concise, adding explicit type annotations can serve as powerful documentation, especially on function signatures or for complex data.
+It's a choice the developer makes to balance conciseness with clarity for other developers (or their future self).

 #### **Time to Practice!**
 >